Wallaby Island Wallabies In Scotland

 About the Wallabies

 The Wallabies on Inchconnachan Island are red-necked wallabies, which are native to Australia.
-It is believed that the wallabies on the island were originally brought over in the 1940s as part of a private collection, and they have since established a self-sustaining population on the island.
+The wallabies on the island were originally brought over in the 1940s by Fiona Colquhoun (A Scottish clan that’s owned much of Luss and the surrounding area for a long time) as part of a private collection, and they have since established a self-sustaining population on the island!

 Getting to Wallaby Island